colbylwilliams/VersionTrackingPlugin/README.md

 * Available on NuGet: https://www.nuget.org/packages/Plugin.VersionTracking/1.0.1
 * Install into your PCL project and Client projects.

-**This plugin is compatible with Xamarin and Windows projects with or without Xamarin.Forms**.
+##### Compatible with Xamarin and Windows projects with or without Xamarin.Forms
 There is no requirement of a dependency service; a built-in Singleton exposes the functionality.

-**Platform Support**
+##### Platform Support

 |Platform|Supported|Version|
 | ------------------- | :-----------: | :------------------: |